 - Hit the required volume and intensity (frequency is used as a tool to achieve volume and intensity)

 The more work you can do, the stronger you are.
 Training should always be reasonably hard so adaptation will be forced to happen.
 Another mistake is ego lifting by going for a weight that you can’t handle every time.
-When the form is bad, the actual stress applied on target muscle is actually less.
+When the form is bad, the actual stress applied to target muscle is actually less.
 Or mistakenly count weight as the most important variable than volume.
 For intermediate lifters, de-load and variation may be necessary.
 Deload can keep stress checked so overtraining will not occur.
 Variation helps to hit different parts of muscle where the weak link may be.
 There’s a saying that “you should train the exercise which you hate the most”.
 This definitely has its reason.
 On top of that, accessory work that adds to the total volume definitely makes a difference in the long run.

 - Recover properly from training